My Monster Secret: Main characters

 Shiho is the dominant personality, and is aware of everything occurs when Shirou is in control of her body.
-While Shirou has a crush on Youko and attempts to discover if Asahi is aware of her secret, Shiho is more playful and amorous, deriving enjoyment from being perverse.
+While Shirou has a crush on Yōko and attempts to discover if Asahi is aware of her secret, Shiho is more playful and amorous, deriving enjoyment from being perverse.
 She often tries to force Youko into admitting her true feelings towards Asahi, and having a perverted crush on Asahi, and tries to expose herself to him.
-While her father is also a wolfman, her mother is only shown in silhouette and is referred to as the "Charismatic Female Pervert."
+While her father is also a wolfman, her mother is only shown in silhouette and is referred to as the "Charismatic Female Pervert".